Philippe Gaulier: Early career

-Throughout the 1970's, Gaulier had a famous clown act with Pierre Byland, which they performed extensively in Paris at the Odéon Théâtre de l'Europe and toured internationally.
-One clown show in particular, Les Assiettes, in which Gaulier and Byland broke 200 plates every night became a legendary hit in Paris.
+Throughout the 1970s, Gaulier had a famous clown act with Pierre Byland, which they performed extensively in Paris at the Odéon Théâtre de l'Europe and toured internationally.
+One clown show in particular, Les Assiettes, in which Gaulier and Byland broke 200 plates every night, became a legendary hit in Paris.
 Gaulier directed the show in collaboration with Roger Blin, director of the original productions of Waiting for Godot and Endgame by Samuel Beckett.
+Gaulier recalled that the Parisian theatre world at the time was preoccupied with the philosophy of Bertolt Brecht: "Us, we wanted to do the best idiot show in the world."